 It seems like almost everyone has a cold this time of year.
 Staying away from sniffling friends and trying to keep healthy is a season-long struggle.
-Nutrition can be your secret weapon, and selecting healthy options when you shop can make a big difference.
-Try these tips.
+Nutrition can be your secret weapon.
+Selecting healthy options when you shop can make a big difference.
+Here are three tips to keep the cold and flu at bay:

 Eat a Balanced Diet

-Get all the nutrients your immune system needs to function by making half your plate fruits and vegetables, one-quarter protein and one-quarter whole grains.
-Instead of focusing on one superfood, or nutrient-rich food, aim for a variety.
+Aim for a variety of foods to get all the nutrients your immune system needs instead of focusing on one superfood, or nutrient-rich food.
+Follow the MyPlate model and make half your plate fruits and vegetables, one-quarter protein and one-quarter whole grains.
 Winter is a great time to dig into plenty of dark green leafy vegetables, wild salmon or ginger for extra vitamins and antioxidants your immune system can use to keep you healthy.

 Eat the Rainbow

 Different colors of fruits and vegetables provide a range of nutrients.
-Aim to get a variety of colors in your diet throughout your day, such as with:
+Aim to get a variety of colors in your diet throughout your day.
+Here is an example of one colorful menu:

 • Breakfast: Veggie omelet, whole wheat toast and orange slices